mrkowalski/fortunes/README.md

 # How to use it in your project?

 Just copy-paste the only implementation file to your codebase, changing the package on your way.
-Main method can obviously be deleted, if not needed.
+The "main" method can obviously be deleted, if not needed.
 Any fortunes file can be used.
 The one included in this project under ./data is the exact copy of https://github.com/bmc/fortunes/blob/master/fortunes